 [Definition:] The string datatype represents character strings in XML.
-The value space of string is the set of finite-length sequences of characters (as defined in [XML 1.0 (Second Edition)]) that match the Char production from [XML 1.0 (Second Edition)].
+The ·value space· of string is the set of finite-length sequences of characters (as defined in [XML 1.0 (Second Edition)]) that ·match· the Char production from [XML 1.0 (Second Edition)].
 A character is an atomic unit of communication; it is not further specified except to note that every character has a corresponding Universal Character Set code point, which is an integer.

-NOTE: Many human languages have writing systems that require child elements for control of aspects such as bidirectional formating or ruby annotation (see [Ruby] and Section 8.2.4 Overriding the bidirectional algorithm: the BDO element of [HTML 4.01]).
+Note: Many human languages have writing systems that require child elements for control of aspects such as bidirectional formating or ruby annotation (see [Ruby] and Section 8.2.4 Overriding the bidirectional algorithm: the BDO element of [HTML 4.01]).
 Thus, string, as a simple type that can contain only characters but not child elements, is often not suitable for representing text.
 In such situations, a complex type that allows mixed content should be considered.
-For more information, see Section 5.5 Any Element, Any Attribute of [XML Schema Language: Part 2 Primer].
+For more information, see Section 5.5 Any Element, Any Attribute of [XML Schema Language: Part 0 Primer].

-NOTE: As noted in ordered, the fact that this specification does not specify an order-relation for order-relation does not preclude other applications from treating strings as being ordered.
+Note: As noted in ordered, the fact that this specification does not specify an order-relation for string does not preclude other applications from treating strings as being ordered.

-string has the following constraining facets:
+string has the following ·constraining facets·:

-The following built-in datatypes are derived from string:
+The following ·built-in· datatypes are ·derived· from string:

-• normalizedString
+normalizedString